Parven05/AI-Carbon-Predictor/README.md

 # Dependencies
 ```
-You must have Python installed and the following libraries:
+You must have Python installed and the following libraries inorder to view the project:

 - orange3
 - scikit-learn